-Statistical Test: a front or extreme precipitation) if such an event occurs within an predefined attribution radius.
+Extreme precipitation is defined as any precipitation exceeding the 99th percentile of precipitation at a given grid point over the considered 9 year period (2010-2018).
+The correlation of fronts with extreme precipitation events and vice-versa is investigated for the year 2016 only.
+We define that a grid point is considered to be associated with any event (e.g. a front or extreme precipitation) if such an event occurs within an predefined attribution radius.
 If not explicitly stated otherwise the attribution radius is chosen similar to Catto and Pfahl (2013) to be 2.5°, albeit our attribution radius is a bit more accurate, due to the higher resolution of the ERA5 grid.
-To decide whether a connection between extreme precipitation and fronts is significant we first need to conduct a statistical test to define significance using statsmodels v0.12.2

-(Seabold and Perktold, 2010) for the quantile regression.
+To decide whether a connection between extreme precipitation and fronts is significant we conduct a statistical test using statsmodels v0.12.2 (Seabold and Perktold, 2010) for the quantile regression.
 For our investigations, we adopted the test procedure as described in the study by Pfahl and Wernli (2012).
 A more detailed description of the methodology of this section can be found in the SI in Section S5.